-A comprehensive model of this process would include asset price dynamics, as well as debt.
-However, the essence of Ponzi speculation is that debt is taken on that does not add to the economy's productive capacity.
-This easily can be introduced into my Minsky Model (built as an extension to Goodwin's Growth Cycle Model; Goodwin 1967) via a non-linear Ponzi investment function that depends on the rate of economic growth and that is financed entirely by debt.
+A comprehensive model of this process would include asset price dynamics as well as debt.
+However the essence of Ponzi speculation is that debt is taken on that does not add to the economy's productive capacity.
+This can easily be introduced into my Minsky model (built as an extension to Goodwin's growth cycle model Goodwin (1967)) via a nonlinear Ponzi investment function that depends on the rate of economic growth, and which is financed entirely by debt.
 The model structure is outlined in Table 2:

-Table 2 Causal Links in the Model
+Table 2: Causal Links in Model